rapidfort/community-images/community_images/redis/bitnami/README.md

 [Overview of Redis™](http://redis.io)

+Disclaimer: Redis is a registered trademark of Redis Labs Ltd. Any rights therein are reserved to Redis Labs Ltd. Any use by RapidFort is for referential purposes only and does not indicate any sponsorship, endorsement, or affiliation between Redis Labs Ltd.

 ## How do I use this hardened Redis™ image?

 The runtime instructions for this container are no different than the official release.
 Follow the instructions in their readme, but use our hardened image.